Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 Cons

-- Not the best for long range shooting
+- Not the best for long-range shooting

 Why We Chose It

-Federal Premium Ammunition and deer hunting go together like backstraps and bacon grease.
+Federal Premium ammunition and deer hunting go together like backstraps and bacon grease.

 Specs

-- Casing: Brass
+- Case: Brass

-- Bullet Type: Winchester Extreme Point
+- Bullet Type: Extreme Point

 - Bullet Weight: 123 grains